Start 2018 by Earning Your Commercial Drone License! The next Unmanned Experts Drone Training (FAA Part 107) Course is January 15 in Denver, Colorado.

 Questions we get about the FAA Drone License:

 Is it hard to pass the Part 107 Unmanned Aircraft General (drone) test?

 Not if you commit yourself to doing the course work!
 The FAA’s Part 107 basic regulations are straight-forward and easy to grasp.
 The additional topics on navigation, aerodynamics and weather are roughly equal to basic lectures from high school physics and geography.
 The topics on human factors and crew management would be familiar to anyone who’s been part of a team.
-And the Academy agenda includes taking four practice tests to check your progress and find subjects to revisit.
+And the Academy agenda includes taking several practice tests to check your progress and find subjects to revisit.
 If you keep your focus, you’ll be well-prepared for the test on the last day!